longtoZ/Study-Share/README.md

     ![Stripe Dashboard](./images/stripe-dashboard.png)

 ### 2.5.
 OTP Verification
-Implement OTP verification for sensitive actions like password reset and email change.
+Implement **OTP verification** for sensitive actions like password reset and email change.
 The OTP verification process is as follows:

 - User requests OTP for a specific action (e.g., password reset).

-- System generates a secure OTP and sends it to the user's registered email address using an email service.
-This task is handled in background jobs using `node-cron` to ensure timely delivery.
+- System generates a secure OTP and sends it to the user's registered email address using **Node Mailer**.
+This task is handled in background jobs using **node-cron** to ensure timely delivery.

 - User receives the OTP and enters it on the verification page.